signalogic/SigSRF_SDK/pktlib_readme.md

 <a name="PKTINFOStruct"></a>
 ## PKTINFO Struct

-Following is the PKTINFO struct used in DSGetPacketInfo().
+Following is the PKTINFO struct used in DSGetPacketInfo()

 ```c++
   typedef struct {